weblancaster/michaellancaster-blog/src/pages/articles/2018-06-26-my-stock-market-investing-guidelines/index.md

 ---
 layout: post
-title: How to invest in the stock market - beginners guide
+title: How to invest in the stock market - a beginners guide

-description: There is so much bad information on how to invest in stock market causing a lot of confusion for people that wants to get started in investing that I decided to create a guideline for beginners based on Peter Lynch work.
+description: There is so much bad information on how to invest in stock market causing a lot of confusion for people that want to get started in investing that I decided to create a guideline for beginners based on Peter Lynch work.
 ---

-While ago when I decided to invest in the stock market I found myself very confused because there is so much information around, and many times competing against each other, so many people sharing bad tips without haven't read a book on investing or not have read any companies balance sheet, and lastly the so called robo-advisors/investors.
+While ago when I decided to invest in the stock market I found myself very confused because there is so much information around, and many times competing against each other, so many people sharing bad tips without haven't read a book on investing or not have read any companies balance sheet, and lastly the so-called robo-advisors/investors.

 That being said I decided to create a personal and simple guideline on how to invest in the stock market.